 Injured in a San Diego car accident?
-Get help today.
+Talk with a serious injury attorney.

 A sudden tire failure caused an SUV to fishtail and crash into a tree on the side of a San Diego County highway, killing a beloved husband and father.